Click to Call: (248) 283 - 7000

 Have you been accused of OWI or refused a breathalyzer test recently?
 Then get in contact with Dallo Law, P.C..
 J. Dallo of Dallo Law, P.C. has been practicing criminal defense for years and has a very specialized focus in OWI, OWVI, OWPD, or OWHBAC.
 His knowledge and extensive resources give him the advantage when crafting a defense.
 Learn more about your legal options by contacting the legal team at Dallo Law, P.C..

-Schedule your first consultation free with Dallo Law, P.C. by calling (248) 283-7000.
+Schedule your first consultation with Dallo Law, P.C. by calling (248) 283-7000.
 Dallo Law, P.C. has offices based in Bloomfield Hills but accepts clients throughout the greater Oakland County and Macomb County area including Eastpointe, West Bloomfield Township, Clinton Township, Warren, Sterling Heights, Utica, Waterford Township, Pontiac, Royal Oak, Roseville, and Clarkston.

 Information Center: